This article provides information about the changes in Firefox 66 that will affect developers. Firefox 66 was released on March 19, 2019.

 <iframe>or from a

 dataURL entered into the address bar by the user.
-For more specifics and details, see Security in MediaDevices.getUserMedia() (bug 1371741).
+For more details, see the Security section on the MediaDevices.getUserMedia() page (Firefox bug 1371741).

-WebDriver:NewWindowhas been added to support opening of a new browsing context, which can be one of either window or tab (bug 1504756).
+WebDriver:NewWindowhas been added to support opening of a new browsing context, which can be one of either window or tab (Firefox bug 1504756).

 WebDriver:SwitchToFramenow raises a

-no such elementerror if the specified element isn't part of the current browsing context (bug 1517196).
+no such elementerror if the specified element isn't part of the current browsing context (Firefox bug 1517196).

 WebDriver:ExecuteAsyncScriptno longer support the non-spec compliant